cztomczak/cefpython/docs/api/Request.md

 Not yet implemented in CEF Python.

 Get the resource type for this request.
-Accurate resource type information may only be available in the browser process.
+Only available in the browser process.

 ### GetTransitionType